 We were the first payroll solution on the web and as a result we built a great business.
 But I was so wrong.
 The web, at its core, is all about collaboration.

-I believe businesses follow consumers and that as you get comfortable with all the collaboration at home, you and your clients will look for Web-based tools to collaborate around your business, too.
+I believe businesses follow consumers and that as you get comfortable with all the collaboration at home, you and your clients will look for web based tools to collaborate around your business too.
 The primary reason is that it makes your business life more efficient.
-It provides you information you didn’t have to find to make decisions and it provides it much faster than you could ever get in the manual world.
+It provides you information you didn’t have to make decisions and it provides it much faster than you could ever get in the manual world.

 So put on Bob Dylan’s “Blowin in the Wind” and start your own revolution with your firm and your clients.
 You’ll be happy you did.

 From the July 2013 Issue.
 Document management seems to be a recurring theme for my practice this year.
 It may be because there are so many improvements in products.
 It could be that document management can be resource intensive to implement and that it raises so many procedural and cultural issues.
 It could be that […]